Relative $K_0$ and relative cycle class map: Relative of exact categories

 \begin{definition} An additive functor $F\colon\mcal{A}\to\mcal{B}$ between additive category is \textit{cofinal} if for every $B\in\mcal{B}$ there exists $B'\in\mcal{B}$ and $A\in\mcal{A}$ such that $F(A)\simeq B\oplus B'$. \end{definition}

-For a small exact category $\mcal{A}$, we denote by $K(\mcal{A})$ Quillen's $K$-space, i.e.\ $K(\mcal{A}):=\Omega BQ\mcal{A}$.
-Here is a reinterpretation of Heller's result in \cite{He65}. \begin{theorem}[Heller] Let $F\colon\mcal{A}\to\mcal{B}$ be an exact functor between small exact categories.
+For a small exact category $\mcal{A}$, we denote Quillen's $K$-theory spectrum by $K(\mcal{A})$.
+Here is a reinterpretation of Heller's result in \cite{He65}. \begin{theorem} Let $F\colon\mcal{A}\to\mcal{B}$ be an exact functor between small exact categories.
 Suppose that $\mcal{B}$ is split exact and that $F$ is cofinal.
 Then there exists a natural isomorphism of groups